-5 Quick Techniques How to Address a Cover Letter in 2022
+5 Best Techniques How to Address a Cover Letter

 How to address a cover letter, and why is addressing a cover letter so important?
 The main reason is - your first impression.
 Cover letters are usually the first piece of info a recruiter sees, and making them polished, precise, and correct is what makes you stand out.